 This neighborhood is a bustling, diverse, and urban area with a prominent young adult and professional population.
 It stands out for its high concentration of young adults aged 22 to 39 years, with a particularly high number of individuals aged 25 to 34 years.
 The Asian population is significantly above the national average, and there is also a notable presence of people identifying as two or more races or three or more races.
 The neighborhood is linguistically diverse, with a large percentage of teenagers and adults speaking other Indo-European, Asian and Pacific Island, and other languages.

 The local workforce is primarily employed in professional, scientific, and technical services, with a considerable presence in finance, insurance, real estate, and management sectors.
 The neighborhood is characterized by its local-centric work culture, as a large portion of residents work within the county or even at their place of residence.
-Furthermore, a significant number of people in this area work from home.

 The community is known for its extensive use of public transportation and eco-friendly commuting options like bicycling and walking.
 Residents typically start their workday later in the morning, with the majority beginning between 8:00 a.m. and 9:59 a.m.
-Commuting times are predominantly between 30 to 59 minutes, although some residents have even longer commutes of 60 minutes or more.
+Commuting times are predominantly between 25 to 90 minutes, although some residents have even longer commutes of 60 minutes or more.